 },

-});Handler return type: When stream: true, return any ReadableStream<string> or ReadableStream<Uint8Array>.
+});Handler return type: When stream: true, return a ReadableStream<string> or ReadableStream<Uint8Array>.
 AI SDK's textStream (from streamText) satisfies this directly.

 For streaming patterns with routes, see HTTP Routes.